among/fusus/fusus/docs/about/install.md

 fsb --help
 ```

-## Documentation

-Documentation is collected from
+# Documentation

+The docs are here:

+* the README file of the repository;
-* the docstrings in the Python files in the *fusus* directory;
+* the docstrings in the Python files in the *fusus* package;
-* the markdown files in the *docs* directory.
+* the markdown files in the *docs* subdirectory of the *fusus* package.

 ## View documentation locally